Trey Samuel-Ogunsuyi

-Trey Osamuyimen Samuel-Ogunsuyi (born 26 November 2006) is a Belgian professional footballer who plays as a striker for Scottish Premiership club Falkirk on loan from Sunderland.
+Trey Osamuyimen Samuel-Ogunsuyi (born 26 November 2006) is a Belgian professional footballer who plays as a striker for Premier League club Sunderland.

+Club career

+Sunderland

-He joined Sunderland at the age of 10.
+Samuel-Ogunsuyi joined the Sunderland academy at the age of 10.
 He made his first team debut on 11 January 2025 as a late substitute in a 1–2 FA Cup defeat against Stoke City.

+Loan to Falkirk

 On 30 August 2025, he joined Scottish Premiership club Falkirk on a season-long loan.
+Having only started two league games Falkirk, Trey returned to Sunderland in January 2026.

+Loan to Shrewsbury Town

+On 9 January 2026, Trey joined EFL League Two club Shrewsbury Town on loan till the end of the 2025–26 season.

+Trey scored his first and second professional goals in the same match coming against Chesterfield in the 45+2nd minute and 70th minute respectively, coming out 3–2 winners.

 International career

-Born in England, Samuel-Ogunsuyi is eligible to play for Belgium and Nigeria.
+Born in England, Samuel-Ogunsuyi is also eligible to play for Belgium and Nigeria due to ancestry.
 He was called up to the Belgium Under-19s in October 2024.